Alexander Shelley: Personal life, awards, and philanthropy

 Shelley and his wife Zoe, a personal trainer and fitness model, were married in July 2011 at St Paul's Church, Knightsbridge.
 They have two sons, Sasha Felix Shelley, born in Ottawa on August 25, 2018, and Leo Arlen Shelley, born in Ottawa on June 6, 2021.

-The President of Germany, Frank-Walter Steinmeier awarded Alexander Shelley the Cross of the Order of Merit of the Federal Republic of Germany 'in recognition of his exceptional achievements and profound impact on the international classical music community as well as his dedicated efforts to engage and inspire younger audiences.'
-The award was presented to Shelley during an official ceremony by the German Ambassador in Ottawa, Canada, on July 12, 2023.
+The president of Germany, Frank-Walter Steinmeier awarded Alexander Shelley the Cross of the Order of Merit of the Federal Republic of Germany 'in recognition of his exceptional achievements and profound impact on the international classical music community as well as his dedicated efforts to engage and inspire younger audiences.'
+The award was presented to Shelley during an official ceremony by the German ambassador in Ottawa, Canada, on July 12, 2023.

 Along with Angela Hewitt and Kellylee Evans, Shelley is one of the current OrKidstra Ambassadors.

+Ottawa Mayor Mark Sutcliffe declared July 2nd 2026 'Alexander Shelley Day'in Ottawa, reflecting 'Eleven seasons of music, mentorship, and community spirit, now etched into Ottawa’s history.